 Applicable UE architecture: Single-Rx/Single-Tx, Dual-Rx/Single-Tx

-Unless SA2 find an alternative solution or decides otherwise , specify mechanism for an incoming page to indicate to the UE whether the service is voLTE/VoNR.[ RAN2]
+Unless SA2 find an alternative solution or decides otherwise , specify mechanism for an incoming page to indicate to the UE whether the service is voLTE/VoNR[ RAN2].

 RAT Concurrency: Network A is either LTE or NR.
 Network B is either LTE or NR.